elyra-ai/elyra/docs/source/user_guide/pipelines.md

 #### Defining pipeline parameters

-Certain runtime-specific pipelines include support for pipeline parameters, which are configurable in the "Pipeline Properties" panel.
+Certain runtime-specific pipelines include support for pipeline parameters, which are configurable in the "Pipeline Editor Properties" panel.
 To access the panel click the "Open panel" button on the right side and select the "Pipeline Parameters" tab.
 The tab will only be present for those runtime platforms that support pipeline parameters.

    ![Open the pipeline parameters panel](../images/user_guide/pipelines/open-pipeline-parameters.gif)